2017: The worst passwords you should stay away from

 - Don’t write down your passwords and never ever share them.

-If you have trouble coming up with a good, strong, and complex enough password, try one of the many password generators out there – and if you’re wondering how to remember it, take a look at our Password Manager which is there to help you and make your online life easier!
+If you have trouble coming up with a good, strong, and complex enough password, try our Password Manager.
+It not only helps to create your password but also remembers it, keeps it safe, and auto fills it into web forms.
+So take a look at it – it’s there to help you and make your online life easier!

 What are your password tips?